mysterious-hatter/Clothes-Telegram-Bot/README.md

 ## ⚠️ Attention

 This project is no longer actively supported (since 2023).
-Use at your own risk; code is provided “as is.”

 ---